 - between twelve and fifteen new photobooks, and books about photography, each year; our choice of the most exciting titles by classic, contemporary, and emerging photographers, and by the world’s best writers on photography

-- a growing digital publishing program, including e-books, apps, and a daily blog, as well as online features on our website
+- a growing digital publishing program, including e-books and online features

 - a regular program of exhibitions each year, at our gallery in New York and at partner venues, touring to museums and other photography centers nationally and internationally

-- two issues each year of The PhotoBook Review, a newspaper and e-publication, cultivating the appreciation of the photobook
+- one issue each year of The PhotoBook Review, a newspaper and e-publication, cultivating the appreciation of the photobook

 - approximately twenty-five print and other limited editions each year, many by emerging photographers, aimed at collectors and published to support our programs, and the photographers we work with